Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/basic-data-analysis/_index.md

 - throwing a 2 on a six-sided die?
 - throwing an even number on a six-sided die?
 - rolling 2 six-sided dice and getting a total value of 5? (for example, one die lands on a 2 and the other on a 3)
-- Rolling 3 sixes in a row if you roll a six-sided die 3 times
+- rolling 3 sixes in a row if you roll a six-sided die 3 times
 - Rolling 3 sixes in a row if you roll a six-sided die 5 times

 ## P-value